CarlosPuent/Puente_ProyectosJava/README.md

 Basically this project is a CRUD, which allows me to add, modify, show and delete data about specific products.
-These data are the id, name, price and quantity of each product, this data is added manually using logic related to the use of the JOPtionPane class, also through a menu, we can choose which of the above mentioned functions to perform within our application. our application.
+These data are the id, name, price and quantity of each product, this data is added manually using logic related to the use of the JOPtionPane class, also through a menu, we can choose which of the above mentioned functions to perform within our application.
 Since the application is not oriented to obtain from a database, the information about the products, as it is commonly done with CRUD, it is only a didactic sample of the use of methods and programming logic to be able to make a CRUD in console.
 In addition there is a method that allows me to make a data transfer from my console to an xlsx format, or more known as excel.
 Since in this method we create a book, a sheet, and more cell formats to be able to show all the information that is in the simulated table in my console application.